adrianRoman24/MMO-Style-Game/README.txt

 Description of the first part of the project:

-    I used Double-Dispatch like this: Hero is a class abstract that is extended by the four races of heroes (Knight, Pyromancer, Rogue, Wizard).
-Each hero will visit (attack) another hero of any type, and each hero another hero will be attacked (accepted).
+    Double-Dispatch is used so: Hero is an abstract class that is extended by the four races of heroes (Knight, Pyromancer, Rogue, Wizard).
+Each hero will visit (attack) another hero of any type, and that hero will be attacked (accepted).
 The Hero class will have visiting methods (visit Pyromancer, visit Knight etc), these being overwritten in each subclass (Knight, Pyromancer, Rogue, Wizard).
-Each subclass has a method to visit for all 4 races, and each subclass has an accept method (hero) {hero. visit (this);}, so when the hero calls the visit method it will look at the instance they at runtime and not at the reference of the current class, thus realizing the polymorphism dynamic or double-dispatch.
-Methods are called in the Game class (example hero1.accept (hero2)) without having to specify the race of hero1 or hero2 because I used polymorphism dynamic.
-I left the name visit and I accept to be clear, but I accept the method could be translated as "the hero receives damage" and the visit method as "the hero gives damage".
+Each subclass has a method to visit for all 4 races, and each subclass has an accept method (hero) {hero. visit (this);}, so, when the hero calls the visit method, it will look at their instance at runtime and not at the reference of the current class, thus realizing the dynamic polymorphism or double-dispatch.
+Methods are called in the Game class (example hero1.accept (hero2)) without having to specify the race of hero1 or hero2 because I used dynamic polymorphism.
+I left the name visit and accept for clarity, but  the accep tmethod could be translated as "the hero receives damage" and the visit method as "the hero gives damage".

 #    The program has three main stages: